tonellotto/git/basics.md

 The first case is easy.
 Git will simply apply both sets of changes to the appropriate places and put the resulting files into the **staging area** for you.
 Then you can commit the changes and push them back to the **upstream repository**.
 Your collaborator does the same, and everyone sees everything.

 The second case is more complicated.
 Let's say the two changes set some variable to different values.
 Git can't know which is the correct value.
 One solution would be to simply use the more recent change, but this very easily leads to self-inconsistent programs.
 A more conservative solution, and the one Git uses, is to simply leave the decision to the user.
-When git detects a *conflict* that it cannot resolve, the `merge` command fails, and Git places a modified version of the offending file in your **working directory**.
+When Git detects a *conflict* that it cannot resolve, the `merge` command fails, and Git places a modified version of the offending file in your **working directory**.
 This is important: the file that Git puts into your directory is not actually either of the originals.
 It is a new file that has special markings around the locations that conflicted.

 ```bash
 $ git merge